Alexandr Vondra: Career

 Vondra then ran for the position of Vice-Chairman of ODS.
 He received 443 votes of 502 which was more than any other candidate and was elected.

 Teaching

 After his 2012 exit from politics, Vondra served as director of the Prague Centre for Transatlantic Relations at the CEVRO Institute in Prague, as well as an instructor for both Bachelor and Master level courses at the university.

 Family

 He is married and has three children with his wife Martina: Vojtěch (1991), Anna (1993) and Marie (1996).
 He has another child, Jáchym (1992), with Veronika Vrecionová.

-Trivia
+Political views

 In 2014, he rejected Noam Chomsky's statements about dissidents in the East European communist countries, and remarked that "at the time when people like Havel were in Communist jails over their fight for freedom, Chomsky advocated Pol Pot's genocide in Cambodia from the Boston cafes" and he warned that if the world listens to "rubbish from these people" it will once again lead to concentration camps and gulags.